Program OverviewPrinter Friendly

 Centennial College's Police Foundations program is geared towards those who have an interest in police, security and investigation-related occupations in both the public and private sectors.

-In this joint diploma program, you spend two years taking Police Foundations courses in the School of Community and Health Studies that cover:
+In this two-year joint diploma program, you'll take Police Foundations courses in the School of Community and Health Studies that will cover:

 - Current laws